impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 ### Why did the core team replace `ruby-local-exec`?

 For this, we'll have to search for discussions amongst the core team (in the form of comments and issues on Github pages) which relate to this file.
-I don't remember [our original Github issue page](https://github.com/rbenv/rbenv/pull/299) containing any of those discussions, but I do remember that there was a link to a previous discussion:
+I don't remember [our original Github issue page](https://github.com/rbenv/rbenv/pull/299){:target="_blank" rel="noopener"} containing any of those discussions, but I do remember that there was a link to a previous discussion:

 <p style="text-align: center">
   <img src="/assets/images/see-previous-discussion.png" width="70%" alt="Link to an earlier discussion about ruby-local-exec." style="border: 1px solid black; padding: 0.5em">
 </p>

-Clicking this link, I'm taken to [the page for an earlier PR](https://github.com/rbenv/rbenv/pull/298), one that was apparently closed.
+Clicking this link, I'm taken to [the page for an earlier PR](https://github.com/rbenv/rbenv/pull/298){:target="_blank" rel="noopener"}, one that was apparently closed.
 The IDs of the 2 PRs are sequential (the IDs are 298 for the cloed one and 299 for the merged one), and their intent is identical, so it's a safe bet that the earlier one was closed in favor of the later one.

 ### Why the switch from `.rbenv-version` to `.ruby-version`?

 This PR's discussion references a file named `.rbenv-version`, which is of course different from the `.ruby-version` file we've previously discussed.
 My guess is that, at some point, the RBENV core team switched from a naming convention of `.rbenv-version` to `.ruby-version`, in order to be slightly more inter-operable with other Ruby version managers.
-A quick Github search in the RBENV repo for `".rbenv-version" ".ruby-version"` (so that I can find PRs which contain both terms) yields 8 results, of which [this PR](https://github.com/rbenv/rbenv/pull/302) is one.
+A quick Github search in the RBENV repo for `".rbenv-version" ".ruby-version"` (so that I can find PRs which contain both terms) yields 8 results, of which [this PR](https://github.com/rbenv/rbenv/pull/302){:target="_blank" rel="noopener"} is one.
 This quote in particular stands out among the comments:

 <p style="text-align: center">
   <img src="/assets/images/switch-rbenv-version-to-ruby-version.png" width="70%" alt="Comments discussing the support of the '.ruby-version' filename over '.rbenv-version'." style="border: 1px solid black; padding: 0.5em">